ioBroker/ioBroker.js-controller/README.md

 Now ioBroker can be started.
 If it does not start, please check the log at `log/iobroker.*.log` in the ioBroker directory.
 Please also check that redis is running (use e.g. ```redis-cli```) and that the firewall is set up correctly.

-To switch back to JS states write the same commands again, just instead of **redis** in fourth line write nothing and press ENTER.
+To switch back to file based states write the same commands again, just instead of **redis** in fourth line write nothing and press ENTER.

 ##### Using Redis as objects/File-DB
 **Feature status:** New in 2.0.0